molevol-ub/Dysdera_silvatica_genome/README.md

 file we provided within the GigaScience DB making this annotation useless.
 It is mandatory to generate a name conversion before any further analysis are processed.

-If you donwoload data from NCBI Genbank [website](https://www.ncbi.nlm.nih.gov/assembly/GCA_006491805.1) using the "Download Assembly" buttom or using the [ftp site](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/006/491/805/GCA_006491805.1_Dsil_genome_draft/GCA_006491805.1_Dsil_genome_draft_genomic.fna.gz) you would get a gunzip fasta file.
+If you donwload data from NCBI Genbank [website](https://www.ncbi.nlm.nih.gov/assembly/GCA_006491805.1) using the "Download Assembly" buttom or using the [ftp site](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/006/491/805/GCA_006491805.1_Dsil_genome_draft/GCA_006491805.1_Dsil_genome_draft_genomic.fna.gz) you would get a gunzip fasta file.

 Decompress it by typing: